Suggested weight range

 Beam At Waterline

-- fine entry angles at the bow resulting in minimal bow wave development
+- Fine entry angles at the bow result in minimal bow wave development.

 - Bow mounted carbon fibre rigger or Stern mounted aluminium rigger options